PROBA is a space program managed by ESA for the in-orbit demonstration of platform and payload [+]

 - K band rotary joint: a rigid joint used to transmit the radiofrequency single despite the assembly's rotation.
 There is one on each actuator.

-- X band wire: used to transmit the X band signal.
+- X band cable: used to transmit the X band signal.

-- Flexible wire: used to send the electric signals and power to the actuator, sensors, thermistors and thermal resistances.
+- Flexible cable: used to send the electric signals and power to the actuator, sensors, thermistors and thermal resistances.

 - L-structure: the structural element that joins the actuators.